bmitchinson/v2.mitchinson.dev/README.md

 [My fork of tranquilpeak]() is used as the theme of the blog in a submodule located under `themes/`.

 ### Running the site locally
 This is very easy to do, and a great way to learn hexo and it's common theme structure.
+More details in a writeup on the site soon.

-More details later, but essentially:
+(From the master branch) Run :
 * `npm i` @ root dir
 * `npm i` @ themes/bmitchinson_tranquilpeak
 * `npm run-script build` @ themes/bmitchinson_tranquilpeak